huggingface/blog/skops.md

 The repository now contains the serialized model and the configuration file.
 The configuration contains the features of the model, the requirements of the model, an example input taken from `X_test` that we've passed, name of the model file and name of the task solved here.

 We will now create the model card.
-The card should fit the format that Hugging Face Hub expects it to be: it consists of a markdown part and a metadata section, which is a `yaml` section at the top.
-The keys to the metadata section are defined [here](https://huggingface.co/docs/hub/models-cards#model-card-metadata) and are used for discoverability of the models.
+The card should match the expected Hugging Face Hub format: a markdown part and a metadata section, which is a `yaml` section at the top.
+The keys to the metadata section are defined [here](https://huggingface.co/docs/hub/models-cards#model-card-metadata) and are used for the discoverability of the models.
 The content of the model card is determined by a template that has:
 - yaml section on top for metadata (e.g. model license, library name and more),
 - markdown section with free text and sections to be filled (e.g. simple description of the model),